mkearney/googler/README.md

 <!-- badges: end -->

-This is a wrapper around the [googler command line tool](https://github.com/jarun/googler).
+This is a wrapper around the [‘googler’ command line tool](https://github.com/jarun/googler).

 ## Requirements